Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 I am often asked what is the best season for visiting New Zealand – the detailed answer is in my How to plan your New Zealand vacation post, but here is the short version:

-Southland weather is one of the most changeable I have ever experienced, so be prepared for everything.
+Weather on the South Island is the most changeable I have ever experienced, so be prepared for everything.
 Take appropriate clothes and footwear with you, the more layers the better.

 Hiking on the South Island of New Zealand

-Southland is a walking/hiking paradise – you can find anything from gentle short walks to outstanding multi-day hikes there!
+The South Island is a walking/hiking paradise – you can find anything from gentle short walks to outstanding multi-day hikes there!
 The tracks are generally well formed and maintained.
 On the trail you will see signs with directions and estimated hiking time for your convenience.
-There were toilets in the beginning of most tracks that I have done.
+There were toilets at the trailheads of most of the hikes I did.

 And that was it, your self-drive tour over the South Island of New Zealand is finished!